 Learn something new every day More Info... by email

-Safety glass is a type of glass which is designed to resist breaking, and to break in a way which minimizes the risk of injuries in the event that the glass cannot withstand the forces which are exerted on it.
-Car windows are classically made from safety glass to promote safety in collisions, and this type of glass can also be used in regular house windows, eyeglasses, laboratory glassware, and a wide variety of other products.
-As its name would seem to imply, safety glass is meant to be safer than ordinary glass.
+Safety glass is a type of glass that is designed to resist breaking, and to break in a way that minimizes the risk of injuries in the event that the glass cannot withstand the forces exerted on it.
+Car windows are classically made from this type of glass to promote safety in collisions, and it can also be used in regular house windows, eyeglasses, laboratory glassware, and a wide variety of other products.
+As its name would seem to imply, it is meant to be safer than ordinary glass.